On Her Majesty's Secret Service (film): Retrospective reviews

 Brian Fairbanks differed in his opinion of Lazenby, saying that the film "gives us a James Bond capable of vulnerability, a man who can show fear and is not immune to heartbreak.
 Lazenby is that man, and his performance is superb."
 Fairbanks also thought On Her Majesty's Secret Service to be "not only the best Bond, it is also the last truly great film in the series.
 In fact, had the decision been made to end the series, this would have been the perfect final chapter."

-The filmmaker Steven Soderbergh writes that "For me there's no question that cinematically On Her Majesty's Secret Service is the best Bond film and the only one worth watching repeatedly for reasons other than pure entertainment ...
+American filmmaker Steven Soderbergh wrote: "For me there's no question that cinematically On Her Majesty's Secret Service is the best Bond film and the only one worth watching repeatedly for reasons other than pure entertainment ...
 Shot to shot, this movie is beautiful in a way none of the other Bond films are".
-The director Christopher Nolan also stated that On Her Majesty's Secret Service was his favourite Bond film; in describing its influence on his own film Inception (2010), Nolan said: "What I liked about it that we've tried to emulate in this film is there's a tremendous balance in that movie of action and scale and romanticism and tragedy and emotion."
+Christopher Nolan has also stated that On Her Majesty's Secret Service was his favourite Bond film, and in describing its influence on his own film Inception (2010), Nolan said: "What I liked about it that we've tried to emulate in this film is there's a tremendous balance in that movie of action and scale and romanticism and tragedy and emotion."

-Due to previous criticism, (which has more recently seen it reappraised as one of the best) it has often been referred to as the most overlooked/underrated of the Bond Movies.

-The review-aggregation website Rotten Tomatoes gives the film a score of 81% based on 54 reviews, and a weighted average of 6.78 out of 10.
+The review-aggregation website Rotten Tomatoes gives the film a score of 81% based on 59 reviews, with a weighted average of 6.9 out of 10.
 The website's critical consensus states, "George Lazenby's only appearance as 007 is a fine entry in the series, featuring one of the most intriguing Bond girls in Tracy di Vincenzo (Diana Rigg), breathtaking visuals, and some great ski chases."
 IGN ranked On Her Majesty's Secret Service as the eighth-best Bond film, Entertainment Weekly as the sixth, and Norman Wilner of MSN ranked it fifth.
 Digital Spy listed the film as the best James Bond film to date.
 The film also became a fan favourite, seeing "ultimate success in the home video market".
-In September 2012, it was announced that On Her Majesty's Secret Service had topped a poll of Bond fans run by 007 Magazine to determine the greatest ever Bond film.
+In September 2012, On Her Majesty's Secret Service had topped a poll of Bond fans run by 007 Magazine to determine the greatest ever Bond film.
 Goldfinger came second in the poll and From Russia With Love was third.